Shubham-1417/ip/AI.md

 - Added input validation and error handling for all commands

 AI Usage: Used AI to help design the class hierarchy and generate V's dramatic responses.
 Manually implemented the command parsing and task management logic.

+## Week 2 – Level‑5
+Refactored to use ArrayList for dynamic task management:
+- Replaced fixed-size array with `ArrayList<Task>`
+- Removed MAX_TASKS limitation
+- Updated all task operations to use ArrayList methods
+- Added proper error handling for empty lists
+- Maintained V's theatrical responses throughout
+- Improved task counting with proper pluralization
+- Added more descriptive error messages

+AI Usage: Used AI to help refactor the code from array to ArrayList.
+Manually implemented all logic and verified behavior.

+## Week 2 – Level‑6
+Added delete functionality and improved user experience:
+- Implemented 'delete' command to remove tasks
+- Added proper task renumbering after deletion
+- Enhanced error handling for invalid task numbers
+- Updated help text to include delete command
+- Improved output formatting for better readability
+- Added confirmation messages for task deletion
+- Maintained V's dramatic personality in all responses

+AI Usage: Used AI to help design the delete functionality and generate V's dramatic responses.
+Manually implemented the core logic and verified behavior.